-Southern Districts Towing is one of the largest vehicle recovery operators and is located close to the Takanini off ramp and the Takanini train station on Oakleigh Ave, Takanini.
-We have storage for around 450 vehicle including mopeds, cars, light & heavy trucks and machinery.
-Our yard is secure and the NZ Police and most major insurance company’s assessors are in attendance almost every week day.
-Our office is open to the public from 8am to 430pm Monday to Friday and Saturdays from 8am to 12pm.
+Southern Districts Towing is one of the largest vehicle recovery operators and is located close to the Takanini off-ramp and the Takanini train station on Oakleigh Ave, Takanini.
+We have storage for around 450 vehicles including mopeds, cars, light & heavy trucks and machinery.
+Our yard is secure and the NZ Police and most major insurance company’s assessors are in attendance every weekday.
+Our office is open to the public from 8am to 4:30pm Monday to Thursday, Friday 8am - 4pm, Saturday and Sunday closed.
 Please call the office prior to arrival to check to see if we can release property from your vehicle.
 We have strict procedures and requirements of who we can release property to.

 Help - Why was my car impounded